GICHD/imsma-core-doc/Survey123/Connecting_a_Survey123_form_to_a_Geodatabase_Structure.md

 18. Finally, go back to the survey in Survey123 Connect and copy the URL in the "submission\_url" field of the "settings" tab.

+#### Troubleshooting

+a.
+If when re-publishing the form to use the submission_url for the new feature service you get the error "Supports ApplyEdits With Global Ids Parameter is set to false", then follow this [solution from ESRI to create a unique index on the globalid attribute](https://support.esri.com/en/technical-article/000017731).